 A simple statement, understandable in the times and context of the formative years of this country, and, at first reading, not a blanket statement that every man and woman has the right to own and "bear" any firearm they might chose.
 Think again.

 On the face of the words of the Second Amendment, the basis of not limiting or infringing on the "right of the people" - in historical context, mainly ordinary working men available for conscription who would rise to defend the country in a time when it was threatened, i.e., civilians primarily, soldiers occasionally - "to keep and bear Arms" seems predicated on ensuring a "well regulated Militia" "necessary to the security of" the U.S. However, this Amendment has been interpreted by high courts to apply broadly to "individual rights."
 There is much to suggest that even today with the awful events that have taken place, most devastatingly in Newtown, Connecticut, the Supreme Court might not find laws that restrict gun ownership constitutional.
 If current Obama Administration efforts to get additional laws restricting so-called "assault weapons" are successful, it will likely be tested in the Court.
-It would have been nearly impossible for those who contributed to drafting the constitution and the Bill of
+It would have been nearly impossible for those who contributed to drafting the constitution and the Bill of Rights, including the Second Amendment, to envisage that the U.

 Yet, the Second Amendment has been essentially enshrined as an unfettered "right" to have almost any firearm.
 Courts to date have sometimes interpreted the Second Amendment in a manner consistent with that view notwithstanding a controversial 1939 Supreme Court decision that sawed-off shotguns were not covered.
 While there has been heavy regulation and a civilian owner prohibition of fully automatic weapons for several decades, semi-automatic weapons are legal and some of them have the characteristics that define them as assault weapons.